 Another benefit to carpooling is that one person can drive the vehicle while another one acts as the navigator.
 This will keep the driver’s focus on the road and not on their navigation app.

 Branch & Dhillon, P.C.
 Inside Tip:

 The Cowboys stadium has an interactive map and team planners that can help guide you through the parking lot on game day.
 All you have to do is enter your ZIP code and your designated parking section for the AT&T Stadium.
 From there, the map will give you step-by-step directions on how to get there.

 Look up your ideal parking lots ahead of time to avoid falling victim to costly lot scams or mistakes.
-Individuals posing as official lot attendants can collect your money and leave soon afterward, resulting in your car getting impounded while you are at the game.
-Upon returning, you will be on the hook for the travel expenses and impound fees required for the retrieval of your vehicle.
-Lot attendants could also inadvertently direct you to park in an unauthorized spot, resulting in the same costly consequences.
-If you know where to park ahead of time, you can avoid these situations.
+There have been cases of individuals posing as official lot attendants to collect your money and leave soon afterward.
+This often results in the car getting impounded while you are at the game, due to being parked illegally.

 Upon returning, these individuals had to pay travel expenses and impound fees required to retrieve their vehicle.
 Doing research ahead of time to know where you are legally allowed to park can help you avoid these situations and prevent scammers from putting you in a lot of trouble.